Gustavo-Fortunato/CategorizeTradeApp/README.md

 # Categorize Trade Application
 ## Description
-This C# solution follows SOLID principles by separating concerns into distinct classes/interfaces, providing flexibility for future modifications and extensions.
+This C# solution was developed with net8.0 with NUnit tests and follows SOLID principles by separating concerns into distinct classes/interfaces, providing flexibility for future modifications and extensions.
 The NUnit tests ensures that the categorization logic works as expected for different trade scenarios.